meilisearch/documentation/learn/contributing/contributing_to_docs.md

 - A request for new content (for example, a tutorial, guide, or explanation)
 - A helpful suggestion for the future of the documentation

+Before opening an issue or PR, please look through our [open issues](https://github.com/meilisearch/documentation/issues) to see if one already exists for your problem.
+If yes, please leave a comment letting us know that you're waiting for a fix or willing to work on it yourself.
+If not, please open a new issue describing the problem and informing us whether you want to work on it or not.

 We love issues at Meilisearch, because they help us do our jobs better.
 Nine times out of ten, the most useful contribution is a simple GitHub issue that points out a problem and proposes a solution.

 #### Creating your first issue